mwmckenzie/PsaGameModelIntegration/docs/pages/simulationParameters.md

 - Integer
 - Increments by 1 for every step of the simulation
-- Generally represents a parcel of time, e.g. 1 day, 1 week, 12 hours, etc
+- Generally represents a parcel of time
+- Common values:
+  - 1 day
+  - 1 hour
+  - 6 hours
+  - 12 hours
+- Less common:
+  - 1 week
+  - 1 month
+  - 1 year

 ## Conversion Rates